The future is here!

 The design motivation for this platform was to have something that would be very flexible to allow many different SDR experiments, and that could be controllable over Ethernet from anywhere in the house.
 I think this solution satisfies these goals quite well.
 Some of the difficulties I am facing are related to the spurious emissions of the LimeSDR.
 Local oscillator leakage and IQ imbalance images can be quite noticeable when its output is amplified to 100W.
 With some cleverness, things can be arranged so that these spurious signals do not cause interference to other users, or in some situations they could be filtered out.

 Did you do something cool with your Lime SDR gear?
-Send us an email with “Field Report” in the subject line telling us about your project and if it’s of interest to the community, we’ll publish it as an update.
+Send us an email with “Field Report” in the subject line telling us about your project.
+If it’s of interest to the community, we’ll publish it as an update and let the world know!